General Terms and Conditions of Reimbursement - Refund operation of the imagine R package

 ARTICLE 5: TERMS OF REIMBURSEMENT

 All refunds are made by transfer to the bank account known or entered in the online application process.
-In the case of an active plan with direct debits, this will be the bank account used for these direct debits.
+In the case of an active imagine R junior plan with direct debits, this will be the bank account used for these direct debits.

 ARTICLE 6: FOLLOW-UP OF THE PAYMENT